 Which Is Better: Drip or Percolator Coffee Makers?

-The reason why both ways to make coffee are popular is that they each have their benefits; at the end of the day, it all comes down to personal preference whether you like percolated coffee vs drip coffee better.
-The preference could come in taste, the effort each process takes and the cost of the two machines.
+The reason why both ways to make coffee are popular is that they each have their benefits.
+At the end of the day, it all comes down to personal preference whether you like percolated coffee vs drip coffee better.
+The preference could come in taste, the effort each process takes, and the cost of percolator vs drip coffee maker.

 For taste, drip coffee will give you a lot more of a subtle taste.
 The water goes through the coffee grounds one time at a fairly quick rate, meaning it only extracts the minimal flavor from the coffee grounds.
 This leaves you with a light to medium brew in your carafe.

-When you’re brewing coffee with a percolator, with the same amount of coffee, you can be left with a much darker and more intense coffee brew.
-Because the water goes through the same grounds over and over again, it extracts a lot more flavor, but some also consider this over-extraction, sometimes leaving you with a strong, aromatic cup of coffee, and other times a with a burnt, bitter coffee.
+When you’re brewing coffee with a percolator, with the same amount of coffee, you can be left with a much darker and more intense percolator coffee brew.
+Because the water goes through the same grounds over and over again, it extracts a lot more flavor, but some also consider this over-extraction, sometimes leaving you with a strong, aromatic cup of coffee, and other times with a burnt, bitter coffee.
 That can both be the case whether you use a stovetop percolator or an electric percolator.

 The cost can vary drastically among each category of the coffee maker.
 Stovetop percolators can cost anywhere from a mere $8 to $20 if you go for a straightforward, standard version, but the electric versions can go up to $200 depending on the abilities.
 The prices for percolators can go even higher if you look for ones that can produce larger batches of coffee.

 When looking at drip coffee makers, you will see a much larger range in types, thus, in prices too.
-Standard drip coffee machines will only set you back around $10.
-If you increase the quality, you can get one under $50, but mid-range brewers can go up to $500.
-If you’re looking for something really fancy, with a touch screen and a built-in coffee grinder, it can cost you up into the thousands of dollars.
+A regular drip coffee maker will only set you back around $10.
+If you increase the quality, you can get drip coffee makers under $50, but mid-range brewers can go up to $500.
+If you’re looking for something really fancy, with a touch screen and a built-in coffee grinder, it can cost you up to thousands of dollars.